Official: COVID-19 kills 419 more in Iran

-The health ministry spokeswoman said that with the 419 new deaths, the country's total COVID-19 death toll mounted to 36,579.
+The health ministry spokeswoman said that with the 406 new deaths, the total COVID-19 death toll of Iran mounted to 36,985.

-Some 8,452 new cases of infection with the COVID-19 were found over the past 24 hours, some 2,852 of whom have been hospitalized, Sadat Lari added.
+Sadat Lari said that some 8,772 new cases of infection with the COVID-19 were found over the past 24 hours, 2,789 of whom have been hospitalized.

-She said that a total of 646,164 Iranians have been confirmed infected with the COVID-19, some 500,400 of whom have recovered or been discharged from the hospitals.
+She added that a total of 654,936 Iranians have been confirmed infected with the COVID-19, some 505,287 of whom have recovered or been discharged from the hospitals.

 Follow us on Twitter @IrnaEnglish